Silence (2016 film): Filming

-Thelma Schoonmaker, a frequent collaborator on Scorsese films for over forty years, was the editor for Silence.

 In January 2012, Scorsese discussed the possibility of utilizing 3D, however reconsidered.
 By February 2014, Scorsese had begun scouting locations in Taiwan, with filming set for the summer, and eventually pushed back to early 2015.
 Principal photography took place in Taiwan from January 30 to May 15, 2015, using studios in Taipei and Taichung and locations in Hualien County.

 On January 28, 2015, the production experienced an accident at Taiwan's CMPC Studios.
 According to a spokesperson for the film, a tragic incident occurred in one of the backlots of the production when a ceiling collapsed, which resulted in the death of one contracted employee and the injury of two others.

 Scorsese and cinematographer Rodrigo Prieto drew inspiration from painters from the Baroque period when determining the color palettes of the film, using blue and cyan tones at the beginning and later a golden-yellow hue, which in Prieto's opinion, gave the film a sense of progression in color.
 While Prieto shot the landscapes and the actors using film stock, he resorted to digital when it came to the night scenes.

 Prieto found some difficulties when shooting the film.
 With the weather constantly changing, he would have inconsistencies in terms of lighting that he solved by filming some sequences at night time that would be lit for either dusk or sunset.
 To simulate moonlight for many of the night scenes, Prieto used a rig of blue-green lights called the "UFO" and hung them on a crane.